mlflow/mlflow/examples/deployments/anthropic/README.md

-## Example route configuration for Anthropic
+## Example endpoint configuration for Anthropic

-To set up your MLflow configuration file, include a single route for the completions endpoint as shown in the [anthropic configuration](config.yaml) YAML file.
+To set up your MLflow configuration file, include a single endpoint for the completions endpoint as shown in the [anthropic configuration](config.yaml) YAML file.

 ## Obtaining and Setting the Anthropic API Key